eProsima/DDS-Record-Replay/docs/rst/developer_manual/installation/sources/linux.rst

 `SWIG <https://www.swig.org>`_ is a software development tool that connects programs written in C and C++ with a variety of high-level programming languages.
 It is leveraged by :ref:`Fast DDS Python <fastdds_python>` to generate a Python wrapper over Fast DDS library.
-SWIG is only a requirement for the :ref:`remote controller application <remote_controller>`.
+SWIG is only a requirement for the :ref:`remote controller application <recorder_remote_controller>`.
 It can be installed using the package manager of the appropriate Linux distribution.
 For example, on Ubuntu use the command: